Course Title: Microbiology

 Course Coordinator Email: email@example.com

 Course Coordinator Location: Level 1, Building 223, Bundoora West Campus

 Pre-requisite Courses and Assumed Knowledge and Capabilities

 This second level microbiology course follows on from introductory studies in microbiology.
-It increases the depth of knowledge and practical skills in microbiology with emphasis on bacteria and other microorganisms of importance to humans.
-This general microbiology course provides the background for the study of more applied aspects such as food microbiology, environmental microbiology and medical / clinical microbiology.
+It enhances the depth of knowledge and practical skills in microbiology with emphasis on bacteria and other microorganisms of importance to humans including viruses, fungi and parasites.
+This general microbiology course provides the background and fundamental skills for the study of higher level applied courses including food microbiology, environmental microbiology and medical / clinical microbiology.